Masters in Public Health Programs (MPH)

 Is it hard to earn an MPH degree?

-The overall workload of MPH should be manageable.
+The overall workload of MPH can be manageable depending on the student.
 Most MPH programs consist of 42 to 45 credits and can be completed in a two-year window.
 However, MPH programs do require students’ dedication and focus if they want to conduct rigorous and in-depth study, as well as apply their knowledge into practice during their capstone or practicum.

-No, an MPH is not a doctor.
-An MPH is a master’s-level degree in public health; however, depending on the job role, a public health professional can be viewed as a public health practitioner providing information and select health services to individuals.
+No, an MPH graduate is not a doctor.
+An MPH is a master’s-level degree in public health, however, depending on the job role, a public health professional can be viewed as a public health practitioner providing information and select health services to individuals.

 We provide school listings of both on-campus and online public health programs.
-An online MPH could be a fit for an individual who desires to work while in school or their public health program of choice would require the individual to move.
+An online MPH could be a fit for an individual who desires to work while in school or their public health program of choice may require relocation.

 Consider a featured master’s in public health program, currently accepting applicants: